The Implications of Rising Inflation

 Inflation usually isn’t the most significant factor when it comes to the long-term value of your investments, but it’s worth keeping in mind.
 You need to balance risk, return, and liquidity, and the distribution of your assets will vary depending on the returns you expect to see.

-If you’re wondering if your portfolio is safe from a potential rise in inflation, talk to First Western Trust today.
+If you’re wondering if your portfolio is safe, talk to First Western Trust today.
 We’ll take a holistic look at every aspect of your finances, income, and liabilities to craft a tailored financial plan that’s designed with your goals and priorities in mind.